Charles Major (writer): Biography

 Major continued to write and publish several additional novels, to varying degrees of success, as well as a number of children's adventure stories, most set in and around his native state of Indiana.

-Charles Major died of liver cancer on February 13, 1913, at his home in Shelbyville, Indiana.
+He died at the age of 57 of Hepatocellular carcinoma (liver cancer) on February 13, 1913, at his home in Shelbyville, Indiana.

-In 2006, Shelbyville, Indiana native Eric Linne wrote and copyrighted a motion picture screenplay adaptation of Major's novel The Bears of Blue River.
+Almost a century later, in 2006, Shelbyville, Indiana native Eric Linne wrote and copyrighted a motion picture screenplay adaptation of Major's earlier novel The Bears of Blue River.